cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Added Song.AlphaTitle to sort by.
+Regex to remove non-alphanumeric characters, and then to remove leading "The " and "A " from the title, etc, ...
 * Cleaned up the message loop some.
 More bug fixes.
 * Scanned 17,000 MP3s over 10/100Mb SMB into the Db in 25 Minutes.
 Cached Updates after the first scan took a bit less than 1 minute.
 I'll test again after I get a 1gb switch installed.
 * Lots and Lots and Tons and Tons of debugging while reading the big music library.
 A great many files have corrupted tags or properties that caused various parts of the program to crash